PBIS Training Sequence

 Who |

-Transition from Tier 1 to Tier 2For successful implementation, schools should meet fidelity on Tier 1 before transitioning to Tier 2.
+Transition from Tier 1 to Tier 2Schools should meet fidelity on tier 1 PBIS before transitioning to tier 2/selected.
 Fidelity can be demonstrated by meeting at least one of the following criteria:

 |

-In Tier 2 your School Leadership Team will begin to address the needs of the students who have not responded to the practices in Tier 1.
-Here schools typically see improvement in an additional 10-15% of students.
+In tier 2 your school leadership team will begin to address the needs of the students who have not responded to the practices in tier 1.
+Here schools typically see improvement in an additional 10-15 percent of students.

 Training/Workshop |